St. Nicholas Day Celebrations and Memorial Sunday

-Below is a schedule of activities at the paris this weekend, with downloadable services to read at home:
+Below is a schedule of activities at the parish this weekend, with downloadable services to read at home:

 3:00 pm - Catechumen/Inquirers Class